theMarix/OpenCL-Build-Options-Test-Suite/README.md

 This is a collection of test cases to check how different OpenCL implementations handle build options passed to the OpenCL compiler.

 Currently the only implemented test is a check for the number of build options that can be processed.
 This is implemented in the script `option_count.py`.
 Invoking the script with `--help` will give further details.
-One OpenCL implementation that shows a weak spot in that area is that of OS X Lion, which can only handle even numbers of build options:
+One OpenCL implementation that shows a weak spot in that area is that of OS X Lion, which can only handle even numbers of build options if the options are given in the format `-Dname`.
+One should however be aware, however, that the [OpenCL Specification](http://www.khronos.org/registry/cl/) only specifies the format `-D name`.

 	# Build Options      Build Result
 	---------------------------------